Nick-Voskoboinikov/Gallery/README.md

 * A pinch of time and effort

-•) To run - fire command:
+•) To run - fire command (i.e.):
 > php -S localhost:8000

+Case port needs to be configured - don't forget to update
+> /app/config/config.php